iDhaval/DTTextField/README.md

 ## Example

-To run the example project, clone the repo, and run `pod install` from the Example directory first.
+Clone the repo and run the example project from the Example directory.

 ## Requirements